 TYR is one of the leading swimwear manufacturers on the planet.
-They produce training suits, drag suits, briefs, and of course, their apex suits—racing suits for men and women.
+They produce training suits, drag suits, briefs, and of course, their apex suits—tech suits for men and women.

 For a few years, the premium TYR racing suit was the Avictor.
 The TYR Avictor was a colorful, bright and comfortable racing suit that was hard to miss on the blocks.

 Launched in 2018, the successor to the Avictor is the TYR Venzo Genesis.

 Here’s a review of the suit, who is wearing it, what you need to know before buying, and where you can pick one up for yourself.

 Launched in 2018, the Venzo was designed and manufactured in the USA.

 The suit, which comes in a kneeskin and a jammer, was produced with the feedback of Olympic-level swimmers.

 Ryan Lochte, a TYR-sponsored swimmer, was part of the design and production process.

 “I’ve been back and forth to their offices to the test the Venzo.
 When it was complete, I literally felt like a superhero moving through the water,” said Ryan Lochte.

 TYR Venzo – How does it help you swim faster?